Ancy History, Family Crest & Coats of Arms

-Norman Conquest of 1066.
+The history of the Ancy family name begins after the Norman Conquest of 1066.
 They lived in Wiltshire.
 The family was originally from Anizy, in Calvados, Normandy, and it is from this location that their surname derives.
 The name would have stood D'Anizy, which means from Anizy.
-CITATION[CLOSE]

 Early Origins of the Ancy family

-Another 311 words (22 lines of text) covering the years 1242, 1348, 1349, 1632 and 1542 are included under the topic Early Ancy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ancy research.
+Another 156 words (11 lines of text) covering the years 1242, 1348, 1349, 1632 and 1542 are included under the topic Early Ancy History in all our PDF Extended History products and printed products wherever possible.

 Ancy Spelling Variations